-When shopping for computer parts for a gaming computer or custom build, EATX and ATX motherboard are two options on the table.
+When shopping for computer parts for a gaming computer or custom build, EATX and ATX motherboards are two options on the table.
 While each type appears similar on the surface, there are some significant differences to keep in mind.
-EATX vs. ATX motherboard, which should you buy?
+So, which should you buy?

 The choice of one over the other boils down to the PC you’re building and the intended use case.
 The wrong motherboard can lead to issues with compatibility and space, so it is essential to have all the information you need.
 Let’s deep dive into the differences and similarities between EATX and ATX motherboards, looking at their specs, features, benefits and pros and cons.
 Ultimately, you should have everything you need to pick the perfect motherboard.